brandonzstride/kocaml-cubing/README.md

 * 06 Oct 2023 -- all raw coordinates work completely under move sequences starting from random permutations.
 However, the reflection symmetry is broken.
 * 26 Sep 2023 -- orientation coordinates fail under moves.
 I may refactor moves to not consider initial orientation, but I don't yet see how this solves the issue.
 * 09 Sep 2023 -- no consistent updates on status before 26 Sep 2023.
 First commit 09 Sep 2023.

+## Proposal

+This section is to propose the continuation of this project as an independent study project for Spring 2024.
+Please review the above to understand the background of the project.

+**Goal:** The goal is to have a working Rubik's cube solver following Kociemba's Two-phase algorithm.

+**Purpose:** The purpose is to learn to design efficient systems in OCaml by solving a computationally hard problem.

+### Justification ###

+Here are the reasons this project is sufficient for independent study:

+**Complexity**

+The problem is algorithmically and mathematically complex.
+It requires me to create a well-designed system, practicing good software development.
+It is overall an exercise in creating a working, complex project.

+**Scale**

+While I've finish some of the logic already, there is still quite a ways to go, and there is virtually no end to efficiency improvements I can make.
+This project will certainly not be too small for the semester.

+Some efficiency improvements include
+* Use bytes to represent "distance to goal" with only an int mod 3, thus compressing storage used "per cube" from 8 bytes to a few bits
+* Use on-disk data storage and compare to in-memory storage of pruning tables
+* Parallelize creation of coordinates
+* Add more layers to the abstraction to use literal ints as a final layer instead of dynamically allocated data (e.g. in Cube)

+Also, I have never made a front end, and this might be a good chance to learn how to do that.

+**Novelty**

+Nobody yet appears to have implemented this algorithm in OCaml.

+I've searched GitHub thoroughly for some mention of "Kociembia" and the OCaml lanuage, and there is one project that suggests the idea but never follows through.

+**"Open-source" contributions**

+The algorithm is not well documented (in my opinion), so it provides an opportunity to contribute to documentation.
+It also is an opportunity to learn how to document a large project, from tutorial to explanation to reference, etc.

+**Advanced language features**

+This project presents an opportunity to learn some of OCaml's more complex language features that aren't tackled in any class here.
+1. I can use parallelism in several places:
+    * Search graph for better solution in parallel
+    * Do precomputations in parallel
+    * Query for heuristic in pruning table in parallel
+2. I can learn to write a preprocessing extension (ppx)
+    * Maybe to handle the many invariant tests by inlining quickcheck tests
+    * Maybe to make the excessive functors and/or nested modules nicer

+### Implementation plan ###

+Here is an initial proposal of steps I'd like to complete, with no stretch goals (yet):
+1. Get a working first pass solver (est. end of Feb)
+2. Iterate for more optimal solution
+3. Use on-disk storage and compare performance
+4. Improve documentation/explanation of the algorithm